 For the rest of us who simply plan on enjoying all the hard work of the app developers, we should see the ADC2 entries starting to pop up on the market any time now.
 Developers have been told to release full apps so that they can be judged on their complete functionality.
 You won’t have to worry about being stuck with a half backed version of an amazing app.
 The Android team will be releasing an app voting app on to the market once the submission deadline passes.

 While I was off (running the 195 mile Great River run Ragnar Relay), a few more shots of the HTC Click popped up on the net along with a short video.
 Unfortunately, the YouTube clip is now listed as being "private" so we’re not going to waste our time sending you to a link that does not work.
 However, the pictures are still great to look at.
 We were able to scrounge up some preliminary specs on the Click as well.
 The HTC Click will feature a 1100mAh battery, 2.8" screen, Donut, GSM support, and a nice little 3.5mm headphone jack.
 As expected, the specs aren’t anything to write home about, but I’m still hoping that this will be the new standard in "cheap" Android handsets.
 If HTC can get the Click into people’s pockets for less than $100 in the U.S. then it will probably be one of the most feature rich, cheap phones that money can buy.

-Make sure you hit up the read more link for full specs of the MDA Vario V and MDA Compact V
+Make sure you check out the read more link for a few larger shots of the HTC Click.